Language: EN

 Read variables with Get

-The following example reads a float variable, and an example structure, which we must have previously saved in the EEPROM memory.
+The following example reads a float variable and a sample structure, which we should have previously stored in EEPROM memory.

 #include <EEPROM.h>